Tuberculosis: Pulmonary

 If a tuberculosis infection does become active, it most commonly involves the lungs (in about 90% of cases).
 Symptoms may include chest pain, a prolonged cough producing sputum which may be bloody, tiredness, temperature, loss of appetite, wasting and general malaise.
 In very rare cases, the infection may erode into the pulmonary artery or a Rasmussen aneurysm, resulting in massive bleeding.

-Tuberculosis may cause extensive scarring of the lungs, which persists after successful treatment of the disease.
+Tuberculosis may cause extensive scarring of the lungs, which persists after successful disease treatment.
 Survivors continue to experience chronic respiratory symptoms such as cough, sputum production, and shortness of breath.

+Pulmonary tuberculosis can occasionally be complicated by pleural disease, including empyema and pneumothorax; when both pus and air accumulate in the pleural space, the condition is termed pyopneumothorax.
+These complications are associated with extensive or cavitary disease.

 Extrapulmonary

 In 15–20% of active cases, the infection spreads outside the lungs, causing other kinds of TB.
 These are collectively denoted as extrapulmonary tuberculosis.
 Extrapulmonary TB occurs more commonly in people with a weakened immune system and young children.
 In those with HIV, this occurs in more than 50% of cases.
 Notable extrapulmonary infection sites include the pleura (in tuberculous pleurisy), the central nervous system (in tuberculous meningitis), the lymphatic system (in scrofula of the neck), the genitourinary system (in urogenital tuberculosis), and the bones and joints (in Pott disease of the spine), among others.
 A potentially more serious, widespread form of TB is called "disseminated tuberculosis"; it is also known as miliary tuberculosis.
 Miliary TB currently makes up about 10% of extrapulmonary cases.

 Symptoms of extrapulmonary TB usually include the general signs and symptoms as above, with additional symptoms related to the part of the body which is affected.
 Urogenital tuberculosis, however, typically presents differently, as this manifestation most commonly appears decades after the resolution of pulmonary symptoms.
 Most patients with chronic urogenital TB do not have pulmonary symptoms at the time of diagnosis.
-Urogenital tuberculosis most commonly presents with urinary 'storage symptoms' such as increased frequency and/or urgency of urination, flank pain, hematuria, and nonspecific symptoms such as fever and malaise.
+Urogenital tuberculosis most commonly presents with urinary "storage symptoms" such as increased frequency and/or urgency of urination, flank pain, hematuria, and nonspecific symptoms such as fever and malaise.